What is Bridge in Computer Network?

 1. Local bridging

 It is created by connecting LAN switches with local cables.
-This enables free communication between computers that are connected to virtual hubs and physical LAN to the same ethernet segment.
-Local bridging is used when LANs in the same geographical location have to communicate at link layer.
+This enables free communication between computers connected to virtual hubs and physical LANs on the same Ethernet segment.
+Local bridging is used when LANs in the same geographical location have to communicate at the link layer.

 2. Remote bridging